kwalter94/kwalter94.github.io/_posts/2022-05-24-you-cant-eat-your-pie-and-have-it-too.md

 when making the choice of what NoSQL database technology to use.
 I didn't provide any information as to why this applies to NoSQL database, let me explain a tiny bit (sorry future self you used to be quite lazy - I suspect you still are).
-The existence of NoSQL database is to some extent from a need to enable easy horizontal scaling of storage.
+The existence of NoSQL databases is to some extent from a need to enable easy horizontal scaling of storage.
 This is in contrast to the traditional relational databases which mostly scale well vertically.
 If you need more performance or more space, get a bigger box.
 You don't really have much leeway in terms of adding more boxes.
 Thus CAP is something you will hear a lot of in the NoSQL world.

-Now let's look at why PIE matters more...
-First, let's unpack the term PIE:
+An alternative theory called PIE was proposed in order deal with the shortcomings of CAP.
+You could think of it as something that supercedes CAP but I prefer to look at it as more of a complement.
+Now, let's look at why PIE may matter more than CAP...

 1. Pattern flexibility
     - You can throw any kind of question to a database and you should be able to pull